 For all new stackers who wish to start saving their hard earned money in physical metal, the first question usually arise would be:-

-Well, firstly precious metal is a rare, naturally occurring metal of high economical value.
+Well, firstly gold and silver are precious metals: rare, naturally occurring metal of high economical value.
 We have used precious metals previous as currency, such as coins and taels.
 With the creation of modern fiat currency, precious metals are now widely regarded mainly as investment and industrial commodities.

 The best-known precious metals are gold and silver.
 There are other precious metals such as ruthenium, rhodium, palladium, osmium, iridium and of course, platinum.
 However, these rare precious metals are rarely traded and less liquid as the 2 most common precious metals known to us – Gold and Silver.